 What are the best events in Cheyenne?

 Cheyenne Frontier Days is the best festival in all of Wyoming, and it’s been part of July in the Cowboy State since 1897.
-Known as the “World’s Largest Outdoor Rodeo and Western Celebration,” if you want to put on a cowboy hat and step back in time, this is the place to do it.
+Known as the “World’s Largest Outdoor Rodeo and Western Celebration,” this is the place to do it if you want to wear a cowboy hat and step back in time.
 Attending Frontier Days is one of the best things to do in Cheyenne.

 How many days are enough to explore Cheyenne, Wyoming?

 Cheyenne offers so much to keep tourists engaged and entertained during their visit.
-If you’re visiting this beautiful city with your family or friends, take at least 3 days to spend in the city.
-If the weather cooperates, be sure to get to Terry Bison Ranch for one of those days.
-It will take up your afternoon and evening, but it’s so worth it.
+If you visit this beautiful city with your family or friends, spend at least three days there.
+If the weather cooperates, get to Terry Bison Ranch for one of those days.
+It will take up your afternoon and evening, but it’s worth it.